Jestzer/Force.Halo.Checkpoints/README.md

 You must turn off Easy Anti-Cheat or Anti-Cheat before using this program.
 You will be banned from these games if you fail to do so.

 Features:
-- Forces a checkpoint to occur in campaign.
+- Forces a checkpoint to occur in the campaign of Windows Halo games.
 This is useful for practicing mission completion strategies.
 - Support all games in the MCC, the original Halo CE, Halo Custom Edition, and Halo 2 Vista with and without the Silent Cartograpther mod.
 - Can bind a keyboard key or controller button/trigger to force a checkpoint, so you don't have to switch to the program to force a checkpoint.